Nat Wraith

-Natasha Agnes Jessica Wraith (born 3 October 2001) is an English cricketer who currently plays for Somerset, Western Storm and London Spirit.
+Natasha Agnes Jessica Wraith (born 3 October 2001) is an English cricketer who currently plays for Warwickshire and Trent Rockets.
 She plays as a wicket-keeper and right-handed batter.
-She has previously played for Gloucestershire and Welsh Fire.
+She has previously played for Gloucestershire, Somerset, Western Storm, Welsh Fire and London Spirit.

 Early life

 Wraith was born on 3 October 2001 in Bristol.
-She also works as a tennis coach.
+She has also worked as a tennis coach.